jkboyer/grandcanyonfish/README.md

 # grandcanyonfish
-Functions to simply working with fisheries data from the Grand Canyon
+Functions to simplify working with fisheries data from the Grand Canyon

+To install:

+`devtools::install_github("jkboyer/grandcanyonfish")`

 ### River mile to kilometer conversions